serverless/examples/serverless-rest-api/lib/utils/serverless/README.md

 ## Goals

-* Provide a two standard function handlers across providers for synchronous and asynchronous functions
+* Provide two standard function handlers for synchronous and asynchronous functions that work across providers.
-* Provide a universal way to load in environment variables and configuration files
+* Provide a standard way to load in environment variables and configuration files.
 * Improve the serverless functions user experience.

 ## API Reference